stefanhayden/stefanhayden.github.io/_posts/2019-12-06-shutterstock-censorship-in-china.md

 I’m super proud of all the work I did at Shutterstock from growing Bigstock to building a powerful design tool in Editor.
 As well as all the work I have done to building culture with my coworkers.
 It was an amazing journey.

 [Read more about SHUTTERSTOCK EMPLOYEES FIGHT COMPANY’S NEW CHINESE SEARCH BLACKLIST](https://theintercept.com/2019/11/06/shutterstock-china-censorship-tech/)

+<b>UPDATE</b>

+This post, which I posted across social media at about 2pm, got me walked out of the office at 3pm.
+They could have just waited out the 2 hours I had left.